vkhazin/fe-intro-courseware/javascript-intro/lab-first-script.md

   ```
 * `run` the code and see the results in the left pane
 * When you see an error instead of the results double check your syntax, no spaces in variable names, missing opening/closing quotes, a mismatch between single and double quotes are the common cases
-* Variables can be assigned a new value as well:
+* Variables can be assigned a new value as well unless they have been declared as `const`:
 * ```
   let message = 'Hello World';
   console.log(message);